 high-quality local produce.

-A visitor writes: "In addition to PYO, the owners of this
+Comments from a visitor on July 02, 2016: "In addition to PYO, the owners of this

 farm used to sell their produce at the Warrensburg farmers market, but I